 Graduate Certificate in Theological Education

-The Graduate Certificate in Theological Education may be ideal for you, if
+The Graduate Certificate in Theological Education is not offered to international students.

-An applicant for admission to candidature for a degree of Graduate Certificate in Theological Education shall:
+An applicant for admission to candidature for the Graduate Certificate in Theological Education shall hold

-- hold a three year AQF 7 award in the field of philosophy and religious studies (Australian Standard Classification of Education field 0917 – Philosophy and Religious Studies) from an accredited Australian tertiary institution; or
+- A three-year AQF 7 award in the field of philosophy and religious studies (Australian Standard Classification of Education field 0917 – Philosophy and Religious Studies), and

-- have current or previous experience as a theological educator in the tertiary sector.
+- Current or previous experience as a theological educator in the tertiary sector

-Applicants whose entry qualifications were obtained in an institution where English is not the language of instruction normally will be required to demonstrate competency in English by an IELTS (or equivalent) result of 7.0 in all bands of the test and may be required to attend such English language courses as prescribed by the Sydney College of Divinity.
+Applicants whose entry qualifications were obtained in an institution where English is not the language of instruction normally require a minimum IELTS (or equivalent) score of 7.0 in all bands of the test.

-The Graduate Certificate in Theological Education requires the completion of 4 units (36 credit points) from 8500 and 9600 series units from the subdiscipline of Theological Education, within the Humanities in the Christian Tradition discipline.
+The Graduate Certificate in Theological Education requires the completion of 36 credit points (4 units) from 8100 and 9200 series units within the subdiscipline of Theological Education, within the Humanities in the Christian Tradition discipline.

-The four units (36 credit points) shall include:
+The four units (36 credit points) are taken from *Schedule 1 and include:

 - two elective units (18 credit points)